SecUpwN/Spotify-AdKiller/README.md

 **Troubleshooting**

-- Spotify-AdKiller has been tested to work with Spotify version 0.9.11.27.g2b1a638.81-1.
-If you are using an older release things might not work as expected.
+- Spotify-AdKiller has been tested to work with Spotify 0.9.x.
+Support for the 1.0.x beta releases has been implemented, but still needs more testing.
+If you run into any bugs while using Spotify-AdKiller with a Spotify beta release please report them on the bug tracker.

-    Please also note that the upcoming update to Spotify 1.0.1 will bring about a lot of changes that might end up impeding the AdKiller's ability to work properly.
-It might be a good idea to hold back on updating when the time comes.
-We will update this information as soon as we can test Spotify 1.0.1.

 - If you've installed Spotify from any source other than the official repository please make sure that the `spotify` executable is in your `PATH`.